 Dangers of Distracted and Impaired Driving

-State police reported 610 distracted driving incidents and 433 DUI stops in Georgia alone.
-These numbers reflect a nationwide problem.
+State police recorded 610 distracted driving cases.
+They also made 433 DUI stops in Georgia.
+These numbers highlight a serious problem.

 Ripple Effect of Fatalities